 We value the voices and the memories of victims as we work towards resolution of issues that created the circumstances that allowed them to be injured or killed.

 We actively and mindfully advocate for victims and their families and support them through a network that hears their concerns.
-We do not tolerate misleading, negative or abusive comments on our website, Twitter or Facebook pages about victims, our organization or our partners.
+We do not tolerate misleading, negative, or abusive comments on our website, Twitter or Facebook pages about victims, our organization or our partners.
 We strive to remove all such material as we become aware of it.

-We recognize pit bulls are victims as well.
 We stand with PETA in advocating for mandatory spay-neutering of all pit bulls in the United States and Canada.

 National Pit Bull Victim Awareness (NPBVA) accepts no liability or responsibility to/for any person or organization as a consequence of any reliance upon the information contained on their Facebook page or website.
 We do not endorse statements or activities that go against our mission statement.

-“Friends and Supporters” and links to their sites are provided on the website for informational and research purposes only.
-“Friends and Supporters” bear no responsibility for the accuracy, legality or content of the National Pit Bull Victim Awareness website or Facebook page.
-While Friends and Supporters share our concerns about dangerous dogs, they are not necessarily involved in the management and policy decisions of the website content and Facebook posts.
+“Partners and Friends” and links to their sites are provided on the website for informational and research purposes only.
+“Partners and Friends” bear no responsibility for the accuracy, legality or content of the National Pit Bull Victim Awareness website or Facebook page.
+While Partners and Friends share our concerns about dangerous dogs, they are not necessarily involved in the management and policy decisions of the website content and Facebook posts.